filipvanlaenen/asapop/README.md

 ¹ As for the regular results, the result for other is not inherited by a response scenario if absent.

-The table below gives an overview over the field types:
+The table below gives an informal overview over the field types:

 | Type         | Definition | Examples     |
 |--------------|------------|--------------|